danielepelleg/software_engineering/Esercitazione1/README.md

 # Sport-Club-
 The program runs a sport club, using inheritance and composition.
-The club is managed as a group of people and activity.
-When the classes are implemented, the program runs a simple simulation.
+The club is managed in the Main() Class as a group of people and activity.
+The program runs, through different steps, a simple simulation, testing the classes and the methods created.

 Maven Project

 ### Contributors